 Anyway, he was hired by British Intelligence (MI 6) and fought the Nazis on the news front.
 Of course, he knew Churchill (whose portrait adorned Henn’s office) and the Mountbattens personally: “Edna was eaten by cannibals in Borneo!” he told me once.
 Although this has been proven not to be true.
 Quite in contrast to the fact that the fun-loving lady was having an affair with Nehru.
 After the end of the war he accepted a position as private secretary to the Maharaja of Bikaner (India) and drove there all the way from London in his own car.
 An early traveler on the hippie trail, so to say.
 In the early 1950s he was offered a job in the Dominican Republic as private secretary to the famous playboy Porfirio Rubirosa.
 Since India was getting on his nerves, he accepted the offer and flew to Bangkok to embark for Dom Rep. Fate would have it otherwise: he met a beautiful, young Thai from a good family and fell madly in love with her.
 He decided to give Rubirosa a miss and bought the property where the hotel still stands today.
 However, he started with an ammunition factory, which as a chemist somehow made sense.
 Especially in those turbulent times.
 Others say that he was in the snake bite serum business.
 What is now the swimming pool was a snake pit then.
 Believe it or not!
 Later, however, he thought that it would actually be a better idea to open a hotel – and this is how tourism in Thailand was founded – by Dr. Henn!
 Not everyone knows that either… As he told me, those days a klong ran along Sukhumvit Rd. and people who wanted to go to the Atlanta had to take a boat across.
 As could be expected, he was a good friend of Jim (Thompson), his fellow secret agent who disappeared without a trace in the Cameron Highlands of Malaya.
 Who knows to what extent Henn was involved.
 Anyway, the Atlanta, fully furnished in the style of the 50s, had only one competitor in Bangkok – the Oriental!

 The Nazis had stripped him of his German citizenship, which didn’t bother him much.
 Although, a German friend of mine and long time Bangkok resident once told me that there used to be a signboard at the entrance: Forbidden for dogs and Germans!
 Wouldn’t know if that’s true … In any case, dogs are more than welcome today (see house rules) and Germans have also been allowed in for a long time.
 I am the living proof!
 At that time, the German embassy was a few steps away on Soi 2 Sukhumvit.
 Diplomats often came to his hotel to have lunch or dinner in the Rheinterrassen Restaurant.
 What a name!
 The wall was decorated with a panorama of the River Rhine.
 I’ve seen it myself!
 One day, Freiherr zu Guttenberg, a German MP of the Bavarian Conservative Party (CSU) paid him a visit.
 He was a member of a German parliamentary delegation.
 He apologized on behalf of the Federal Republic for the injustice done to him and offered to restore his citizenship.
 Which Henn was happy to take advantage of.
 And so the happy family life could have gone on as usual (in the meantime the couple had a son).
-But then Lek came from Isan with her cardboard suitcase to take up a job as a maid at the Atlanta.
+But then N. came from Isan with her cardboard suitcase to take up a job as a maid at the Atlanta.
 It wasn’t long before he fell in love with the little girl and cheated on his wife with the maid.

 Which isn’t really a problem in Thailand.
 But he wanted more than a one-night stand or, for that matter, a ten-night stand.
-He left the family and moved into the said suite his lover.
+He left the family and moved into the said suite with his flame.
 And there they lived happily and harmoniously together until his death.
 Well, not quite!
 By the time he was 95, she confided to me that he was cheating on her with young girls whom he brought into the suite while she sat downstairs in the office.
 “Can you imagine that?
 The old fart!
 I’ve always looked after him, after all he’s a very old man – and now this!’ she blurted out.
 “That’s impossible!
 What an ungrateful man he is!”
 I said.
 In fact, I thought, “Hats off!
 If you can still do it at 95, you can pride yourself on it!”

 The ‘Doctor of Bangkok’ died on May 13, 2002 at the age of 96.
 His son Charles made a virtue of necessity and marketed the dilapidated fifties box as a cult hotel à la Chelsea in New York or whatever… ‘Bangkok’s only hotel in the unadulterated style of the 50s’ – that’s how it’s proudly advertised.
 Sometimes even a film team looking for a fifties setting breezes in.
 If I’m not mistaken, a few scenes of the BBC crime drama ‘The serpent’ about infamous hippie killer Charles Sobhraj were shot there.

 Contrary to the past, strict customs now prevail at the hotel (see below!).
 That’s how the times are a’changing: In the past, many of the guests were ‘borderline cases’.
 I myself was considered one of the more respectable guests there!
 Swiss guide book writer Robert Treichler doesn’t have a lot of good things to say about the Atlanta: ‘Despite the swimming pool and palm garden, this old-timer from the traveler scene is too expensive because it’s run down.’ he scolds.
 Klaus Holm from Nuremberg even reports: ‘Ants in the bed at night!’
 Wow, they’re venturing out into the wide world and complain about ants in the bed … Kill ‘hem and go back to sleep!
 The clientele was very mixed: simple travelers like you and me, but also would-be businessmen like Conny, who earned millions by sending workers from Thailand to the Gulf.
 But his millions didn’t go to his head, he kept staying at the Atlanta.
 Once I had to rescue him in the ‘Long Gun’ go-go bar on Soi Cowboy.
 The bouncers threatened to beat him up if he didn’t finally pay his debts.
-I put the money on the table and Conny, the big Conny, wept on my shoulder!
+I put the money on the table and Conny, big Conny, wept on my shoulder!
 Drunk with gratitude!

 Of course I never saw that money again.
-But you’ll have to understand that: If someone is juggling millions, he easily forgets that he owes a few hundred baht to a little traveler.
+But you’ll have to understand that: If someone is juggling millions, he easily forgets that he owes a few hundred baht to a little traveller.
 For my part, I’ve forgiven him.
-And one Conny started, things really got going.
+And once Conny started, things really got going.
 He told me that one day he was at the German embassy with a Thai woman whom he wanted to marry.
 They made him wait forever before he was accepted by the ambassador.

 It’s not entirely clear to me what the ambassador had to do with that matter, but since Conny told it, it must be true.
 At some point he got fed up and threw open the door to the ambassador’s room.
 And what did he see there?
 “There’s the guy with his pants down and fucking his secretary on the desk!”.
 “Really?”
 I asked doubtfully.
 “Yep, saw it for myself!” was the reply and five minutes later the good man was married – that’s the way to do it!
 Dr. Henn hed already confided to me back then: “That guy’s a con man!”
 But at the reception they didn’t want to listen to him, because Conny was living in two so-called luxury suites and invited everybody who happened to be near him.
 And then he suddenly disappeared, probably had to quickly jet off to the Gulf in a deal worth millions, And in his hurry he completely forgot to pay his bill!
 Dr. Henn was happy: “You see, I told you right away!” he smiled.
-On the other hand, he considered my trustworthy: once he lent me the equivalent of 20 dollars in local currency – after I had pawned my ID card to him …
+On the other hand, he considered myself trustworthy: once he lent me the equivalent of 20 dollars in local currency – after I had pawned my ID card to him …

 For a place like the Atlanta Hotel, it’s not easy to find employees.
 Even a Thai from the provinces soon realizes what he’s gotten himself into.
 And he’ll use the next opportunity to look for something better.
 The staff is suitably qualified: I want to check out after 5 days and pay for the room.
 Costs 1000 baht a night.
 I went to the reception: “I want to check out please!!” – “How many nights?” – “Five for 1,000 each!”.
 “O.K., wait a minute!”.
 The receptionist takes a calculator, types in 5 times 1,000 and says with a smile on her face: “Five thousand baht, please!”
 I couldn’t believe my eyes.